jamesdplee/cloudlee-roadmap/README.md

 ## About the Roadmap

-See the [Course Roadmap](https://github.com/users/jamesdplee/projects/3) here.
+👉 Click to see the [Course Roadmap](https://github.com/users/jamesdplee/projects/3) here.

 This repository is used to provide updates, voting, and viewing of the course release schedule at [cloudlee](https://learn.cloudlee.io).

 ## Voting on Possible Content

 The Course Roadmap includes a list of courses that are 'For Consideration'.
 These are courses that may or may not be created.

-👍 You can vote on these course by using emojis.
+👍 You can vote on these course by using emojis (using a github account).

 Please note that _comments are currently disabled._